• Skip to primary navigation

 The various media associations should come up with an ODR framework.
 There are networks such as Agami where ODR innovators and leaders can support ecosystems/sectors to apply ODR to their unique dispute needs.
 This should not be seen as media not having freedom of speech.

-The emergence of ODR solutions for media driven by the media players themselves will demonstrate to institutions such as the Ministry of information and broadcasting that there is a commitment on behalf of the players to manage their own conflicts and they do not need to be extensively regulated in a way that stifles innovation and creativity.
+The emergence of ODR solutions for media driven by the media players themselves will demonstrate to institutions such as the Ministry of Information and Broadcasting that there is a commitment on behalf of the players to manage their conflicts and they do not need to be extensively regulated in a way that stifles innovation and creativity.

-As much as there is a need to avoid acrimony and polarising behaviour in mass communications systems there is a greater need to do things that engender TRUST such as negotiate and mediate our grievances and disputes.
+As much as there is a need to avoid acrimony and polarising behaviour in mass communications systems, there is a greater need to do things that engender TRUST, such as negotiating and mediating our grievances and disputes.
 Our society would be stronger for it.

 Related Readings